A Parameter-Masked Mock Data Challenge for Beyond-Two-Point Galaxy Clustering Statistics: Author contributions

 We rely on the popular void finding algorithm \code{VIDE}\footnote{Available at \href{https://bitbucket.org/cosmicvoids/vide_public/wiki/Home}{Bitbucket.org/cosmicvoids/vide\_public/wiki/Home}}~\citep{Sutter2014}, which is based on \code{ZOBOV}~\citep{Neyrinck2008} to estimate a tracer density field via Voronoi tessellation and makes use of the watershed technique~\citep{Platen2007} to identify local depressions therein. \code{VIDE} has been used extensively for void analyses in both simulations~\citep[e.g.,][]{Hamaus2014a,Chan2014,Pollina2017,Schuster2019,Contarini2019,Verza2019,Kreisch2022} and observational data~\citep[e.g.,][]{Sutter2012b,Hamaus2016,Pollina2019,Fang2019,Contarini2023BOSS,Contarini2024}.
 In order to run on light-cone data, \code{VIDE} requires a mask to specify the (mock) survey footprint.
 For this we generate a healpix mask of resolution $n_\mathrm{side}=128$ from the angular distribution of mock-galaxy coordinates provided in the catalog.
 This resolution is sufficient to capture the simple rectangular geometry with the given ranges in RA and Dec.
 The final data product of \code{VIDE} consists of various catalogs containing different void properties, such as their sky coordinates, redshifts, effective radii, shape and density information.
 Because \code{VIDE} identifies voids in comoving space, angles and redshifts are transformed to comoving coordinates assuming a fiducial cosmology.
 Therefore, void properties defined in comoving space, such as effective radii, volumes and densities, depend on this assumption.
 The same fiducial cosmology is used to transform the comoving coordinates of voids back to sky coordinates, which are therefore less affected by model assumptions.
 Here we focus our analysis on the \lcdm\ light-cone mock catalog, where \code{VIDE} identifies more than $14,000$ voids.

 \paragraph{Void size function (VSF)} The data vector for the VSF is obtained by measuring the number of voids found by \code{VIDE} in logarithmic bins of radius.
 In our analysis we split the void sample in three equispaced bins of redshift, i.e. $0.812 < z \le 0.968$, $0.968 < z \le 1.124$ and $1.124 < z \le 1.280$.
+The division into multiple bins allows us to capture the redshift evolution.
+While different binning options have been tested (finding consistent results), the subdivision in three bins provides a good balance in terms of number of bins and void statistics within each bin.

 We present in Fig.~\ref{fig:cleaned_VSF} (first plot) the number of identified voids as a function of their effective radius $R$, for the three aforementioned redshift bins. $R$ is defined as the radius of a sphere whose volume equals that of the void, which is non-spherical in general.
 To align the measured VSF with the theoretical model and remove spurious voids, subsequent cleaning is performed.
 The cleaning procedure is described below.
 The VSF data vector is given by

 where $ \tilde{R}_{i=1,\ldots, N_r}$ denotes the $N_r$ bins in cleaned void size, and $z_{0,1,2}$ the three tomographic bins described above.

 \paragraph{Void-galaxy cross-correlation function (VGCF)} The data vector of the VGCF is constructed by counting the number of galaxies around each void center as a function of their separation in directions along and perpendicular to the line of sight, $s_\parallel$ and $s_\perp$, measured in units of the effective radius $R$.
 A stack over a sample of voids then yields a cross-correlation function between void centers and galaxies~\citep{Hamaus2015}.
 We use the Landy-Szalay estimator~\citep{Landy1993} to obtain a measurement of the VGCF data vector via